helloRupa/redux-lesson/README.md

 - `connect(mapStateToProps, mapDispatchToProps)(Component)`: function that connects slices of state and the dispatching of specific actions to a component.
 The first call returns an HOC and takes a component as an argument.
 The second call returns a wrapped component that has the specified slices of state and actions connected to it.
 Either of the arguments can be null if the component doesn't read from state or update it.

 **Custom pieces we build ourselves**
 - Reducer/s: pure functions that contain a switch statement.
 Sets the initial state and determines what happens based on action type.
-Always returns state or copy of it.
+Always returns state.
 - Actions or action creators: object containing one mandatory key (type) and one optional key (payload).
 Serve as state change requests.
 - `mapStateToProps`: function that receives the state as an argument (is called inside of connect with state).
 Returns an object where the keys map to prop names and the values are the values stored in the store's state.
 - `mapDispatchToProps`: function that receives dispatch as an argument (is called inside of connect with dispatch).
 Returns an object where the keys map to prop names and the values are functions that dispatch specific actions that update state.